acemod/ACE3/documentation/feature/spectator.md

 ### 1.3 Spectatable Sides

-Spectatable sides can simply be considered an extra level of filtering for the spectatable unit list.
+Spectatable sides can simply be considered an extra layer of filtering for the spectatable unit list.
 Again, there are two methods of controlling the spectatable sides:
 - Side filter
 - Side list

 The side list is exactly what it sounds like, a list of sides spectatable by the local client.
 However, unlike spectatable units the side list remains static and can only be updated manually.
-This is because the side filter is applied on top of the side list in order to dynamically adjust the spectatable sides in scenarios where their relation changes.
+This is because the side filter is applied on top of the side list as the unit list is automatically maintained - meaning the unit list will update if the player changes side or if the side relations change.

+Note that the unit whitelist/blacklist also serves to override this side filtering mechanism.

 The default side list is `[west,east,resistance,civilian]` and to update it function `ace_spectator_fnc_updateSpectatableSides` can be used:

 ```